I Tried the Top 10 Proposal Software So You Didn’t Have to

 Bidsketch is incredibly light on integrations.
 They seem to rely heavily on Zapier to expand their reach but in terms of proper, native integrations they have 6 with one of them being a side project of theirs.

-They’ve given a reasonable amount of attention to some templates and not for others.
-From a sales perspective, many are questionable.
+They’ve given a reasonable amount of attention to some templates and not to others.
+From a sales process perspective, many are questionable.

 Common complaints from review sites?